isomerpages/moe-standrewssec/_co-curricular-activities/Sports & Games/Squash.md

 variant: tiptap
 ---
 <h2>Squash</h2>
-<p>Squash has remained a steadfast CCA in St. Andrew’s Secondary over the
+<p>Squash has remained a steadfast CCA in St. Andrew’s School (Secondary)
-years.
+over the years.
 In the mid-1980s, the late Mr. Harry Tan, then Principal, expressed his intention to build a squash court in the new campus at Potong Pasir—now the site of SAJC.
 Though that vision did not come to fruition, Saints have continued to embrace and excel in the sport.
 Among our distinguished alumni, Dr. Woffles Wu once served as chairman of the Squash Association.
 Today, we take pride in having three boys training with the national squad.
 With dedication and hard work, any Saint can rise to excellence in squash.</p>
 <h3>CCA Schedule</h3>
 <p>Training Day(s): Monday, Wednesday and Friday</p>
 <p>Training Time: 4.00 - 6.00 PM (Mon &amp; Wed), 2.00 - 4.00 PM (Fri)</p>